Alphons Kannanthanam: Career

-Alphons was recruited to the Indian Administrative Service in 1979 and served as a civil servant for 27 years.
+Alphons Kannanthanam was recruited to the Indian Administrative Service in 1979 and served as a civil servant for 27 years.

 In the 1980s Kannanthanam was a district collector in Kottayam.
 His national profile rose as the Commissioner of the Delhi Development Authority, he commissioned demolition of 14,310 illegal buildings and reclaimed land worth more than Rs.
 10,000 crores.
 These actions earned him the epithet 'The Demolition Man'.

 He is also a practicing advocate in the High Court of Kerała at Kochi and the Supreme Court of India.

 In 2006, he resigned from the IAS to enter politics.
 He was elected a Member of the Legislative Assembly, from Kanjirappally in Kottayam District, Kerala as an independent candidate with the support of Left Democratic Front and served from 2006 to 2011.

-On 24 March 2011, Alphons joined the BJP in the presence of erstwhile party president Nitin Gadkari, after having resigned from his assembly seat a couple of hours prior.
+On 24 March 2011, Kannanthanam joined the BJP in the presence of erstwhile party president Nitin Gadkari, after having resigned from his assembly seat a couple of hours prior.

 He was appointed a Member of Committee constituted by Government of India on 26 June 2017 to prepare the final draft of National Education Policy.

 In a cabinet reshuffle on 3 September 2017, he was appointed minister of state in the Ministry of Electronics and Information Technology and minister of State (independent charge) of the Ministry of Tourism.
 On 9 November 2017, Alphons was elected unopposed as Rajya Sabha member from Rajasthan.

-He is the second BJP Central Minister from Kerala after O. Rajagopal.
+Alphons Kannanthanam is the second BJP Central Minister from Kerala after O. Rajagopal.